99 ways to generate leads and acquire customers

-- People love to get their hands on something, especially if it’s free and genuinely useful.
+- People love to get their hands on something for free, particularly if it’s genuinely useful.
 If it’s part of your actual product even better, as you’re showing them how to use it.
 Can you create a useful, interactive tool or download?
 This can even be something simple like a template in Excel using macros.
 The idea is to create a curiosity gap by not giving everything away.
 You should ask for at least an email in return so you can start a dialogue.

 - Prospects aren’t really lazy, but they are busy.
 Which means even when they desperately want a solution to their problem, you’re still going to have to do a lot of the legwork.
 So it’s a great idea to make your sales enquiry process and support functions as frictionless as possible.
 Adding Live Chat to your website enables customers to contact you (or a bot) immediately.
 This boosts conversion rates and customer satisfaction.

 - Before you give a prospect access to the Live Chat, ask for their contact details and add them to your marketing database.
 You can also offer to contact them by instant messaging such as Messenger or Whatsapp.
 Once accepted this gives you a direct line to their pocket that bypasses all gatekeepers.

 - Some channels are inbound, in that you put out content which hopefully encourages prospects to come to YOU.
 Others are outbound in that you reach out to the prospect with an email, phone call, or paid ad.
 You cannot, in most B2B sectors at least, rely entirely on inbound marketing for lead generation.
 Decide on the right balance of inbound vs outbound lead generation for your product, sector and audience.
 The right mix will depend on your budget too.